Everything to Know About the Classic Old Fashioned

-The Old Fashioned is one of the earliest whiskey cocktails in modern record, thought to be developed in the early 1800s.
-Though countless modern variations have popped up in the centuries since, the classic Old Fashioned is understood as a simple combination of whiskey (usually bourbon or rye), sugar and bitters.
+The Old Fashioned is one of the earliest whiskey cocktails in modern record, thought to have been developed in the early 1800s.
+And like with many classics, there are always going to be riffs—the Bonfire Old-Fashioned and the Wisconsin Old Fashioned to name a few.

 It’s hard to nail down exact historical proportions, as the strength and quality of distilled spirits, or even which spirits were used, have varied over time.
 In Jerry Thomas’s Bar-Tender’s Guide (later titled How to Mix Drinks: Or, the Bon-Vivant’s Companion), the first cocktail book published in the United States in 1862, liquid volumes are often measured in “wineglasses,” which has been taken to mean around two ounces of spirit.
 Early iterations of what would become this whiskey-based drink instead used Holland gin, and many modern purists claim bourbon is the only option, despite rye having been an early favorite.

-The answer to which is the best whiskey or bourbon for an Old Fashioned is generally whatever you prefer.
+As far as the base spirit, your possibilities are almost endless.
+But what’s the best one?
+As far as whiskey or bourbon go, the best is generally whatever you prefer.
 Bourbon is a better choice for a sweeter drink, while rye may be preferable for those looking for drier, spicier or peppery notes.
 Just avoid any brands that have added sugar, like many flavored whiskeys, as it will change the balance of your drink.

 If you’re looking for options in the $50 range that provide depth, the bold and dry profiles of Angel’s Envy Bourbon or Uncle Nearest 1856 take to the addition of sugar and bitters, while Bib & Tucker 6 Year works well for those who like a touch of natural sweetness in their whiskey.

 For a rye Old Fashioned, High West Double Rye can usually be found for less than $30, and you really won’t fail with classics like Old Overholt as an affordable under $20 choice.
 Rittenhouse is a rye standard for cocktails in bars everywhere, but, bottled-in-bond at 100 proof, could benefit from a splash of water if you don’t want too strong a drink.

 To note, these are just loose recommendations.
 The best whiskey for a classic Old Fashioned is really the one you like best.

 There are also countless brands of bitters on the market these days, with flavor profiles that will help tailor the drink to your personal tastes.
-Angostura is the standard, but other great options for a classic-tasting drink include The Bitter Truth’s Jerry Thomas Bitters, Fee Brothers Old Fashioned Aromatic Bitters or Whiskey Barrel-Aged Bitters, Hella Cocktail Co.’s Aromatic Bitters, and Copper & Kings Old Fashioned Bitters.
+Angostura is the standard, but other great options for a classic tasting drink include The Bitter Truth’s Jerry Thomas Bitters, Fee Brothers Old Fashioned Aromatic Bitters or Whiskey Barrel-Aged Bitters, Hella Cocktail Co.’s Aromatic Bitters and Copper & Kings Old Fashioned Bitters.